-Nice example of Coronelli's regional map of the eastern Chinese Provinces of Nanking and Honan with a typically ornate cartouche at lower left with title and crest above.
+Nice example of Coronelli's regional map the eastern Chinese Provinces of Nanking and Honan with a typically ornate cartouche at lower left with title and crest above.

 The map provides an early look at the areas around Shanghai, Hangzhou, Jinan, Zhengzhou, Xiangyang, etc. Jesuit missions are shown (IHS), three of which are close to Shanghai.
 The map would have been drawn based on the knowledge of the Jesuits and indigenous Chinese maps.